NASA-SW-VnV/CoCoSim/INSTALL.md

 >LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.version /path/to/matlab/binary
 ```

+See more details on this [here](https://github.com/NASA-SW-VnV/CoCoSim/issues/5)

-2. If you are using MATLAB R2017b, and are encountering issues related to not being able to load 'libmwdastudio.so' when running 'start_cocosim', please do the following:
+2. If you are using MATLAB R2017b, and are encountering issues related to not being able to load `libmwdastudio.so` when running `start_cocosim`, please do the following:

 ```
 >cd /path/to/matlab/installation/bin/glnxa64